fliebing/Home_Server/Ansible/inventories/readme.md

 ---

-This schema and docs will ensure any future BOM you produce is validated, consistent, and self-describing, while still flexible enough to capture your Tagitek extensions.
+This schema and docs will ensure any future BOM you produce is validated, consistent, and self-describing, while still flexible enough to capture your environment extensions.